aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

     },

     componentDidMount: function () {
-        /** check whether Pjax has been already initiated */ if (this.props.isNewPjax) {
+        /** check whether a property has been delivered into the compon */ if (this.props.isNewPjax) {
 			/** new the Pjax object */
 			new Pjax({